szfh/szfh.github.io/_posts/2020-10-28-fbref-data-viz.md

 </table></div><!--/html_preserve-->

-* All the data has the *character* datatype, so a simple line will auto-detect which ones should be numeric, date etc.
+* All the data has the *character* datatype. `type_convert` will handily auto-detect which ones should be numeric, date etc.

 ```r